openharmony/docs/en/application-dev/faqs/faqs-arkui-animation-interactive-event.md

 **Solution**

-1. When processing a touch event, the system conducts hit testing - from the parent component to its children - determine the component that needs to respond to the event.
+1. When processing a touch event, the system conducts hit testing - from the parent component to its children - to determine the component that needs to respond to the event.
 Subsequent gesture recognition and competition are performed based on the test result.

 2. You can set the **hitTestBehavior** attribute to specify how a component behaves during hit testing.